RatBodyFormer: Rat Body Surface from Keypoints: Experiments

 \subsection{RatDome and RatDome Dataset}

 RatDome is equipped with 15 GoPro 10 cameras and 5 Intel L515 LiDAR-Camera devices.
-The LiDAR cameras are installed for potential ground truth measurements.
-We found that the depth captured with the LiDAR cameras were noisy and have too many holes for any direct measurement.
+The LiDAR cameras are installed for potential ground truth measurements of markerless rats.
+We found that the depth captured with the LiDAR cameras was noisy and had holes for any direct measurement.
 We only use the depth images for D3 of \cref{sec:ratbody_former_accuracy} by combining it with shape-from-silhouette.
 GoPro captures 4K videos at 60Hz, and L515 captures 1080p videos at 30Hz and 1024$\times$768 depthmaps at 30Hz.
-We place a translucent acrylic tube of 300mm diameter and 5mm thick as a rat cage to avoid the rat from moving into the corners.
+We place a translucent acrylic tube of 300 mm diameter and 5 mm thick as a rat cage to avoid the rat from moving into the corners.

 All the cameras are calibrated by capturing a chessboard moved around in the dome.
 The mean reprojection error after regular bundle adjustment was about 1.1 pixels~\cite{hartly2004multiple}.
 Refraction by the acrylic tube is not modeled in the camera calibration.
 The cameras are temporally synchronized with flash light from a strobe.